-One of the finest young cellists of his generation and winner of the 2012 TONALi Grand Prix in Hamburg, Alexey Stadler will open his 17/18 season with appearances in a number of high level engagements across Europe, amongst them Royal Liverpool Philharmonic Orchestra, BBC National Orchestra of Wales, Haydn Orchestra Bolzano and Trento, Orquesta Filarmonica de Gran Canaria, St. Petersburg Philharmonic Orchestra and Slovak Radio Symphony Orchestra.
+One of the finest young cellists of his generation and winner of the 2012 TONALi Grand Prix in Hamburg, Alexey Stadler will open his 18/19 season with appearances in a number of high level engagements across Europe, amongst them Ulster Orchestra, St. Gallen Symphony Orchestra, Nordic Symphony, Vorarlberger Symphony Orchestra and recitals in Paris, London, Berlin and Munich.

 Born into a family of musicians, Alexey Stadler began to play the cello at the age of four.
 He began his studies with Alexey Lazko and continued his education at the Rimsky-Korsakov College of Music in St. Petersburg.
-He has participated in masterclasses with David Geringas, Frans Helmerson, Michael Sanderling, Lynn Harrell, Steven Isserlis and Sir András Schiff.
+He has participated in masterclasses with David Geringas, Frans Helmerson, Michael Sanderling, Lynn Harrell, Steven Isserlis and Andras Schiff.

-Alexey Stadler studied with Wolfgang Emanuel Schmidt at the Hochschule für Musik Franz Liszt in Weimar and has a scholarship from the “Oscar und Vera Ritter-Stiftung” and “Alfred Töpfer Stiftung” in Hamburg.
+Alexey Stadler studied with Wolfgang Emanuel Schmidt at the Hochschule für Musik Franz Liszt in Weimar and had scholarships from the Oscar und Vera Ritter-Stiftung and Alfred Töpfer Stiftung in Hamburg.

-Alexey performs on a violoncello by David Tecchler dating from 1715.
+Alexey performs on a cello by David Tecchler dating from 1715.